School trips – The ultimate teacher guide

 - critical thinking

 British Motor Museum

 The British Motor Museum offers a range of interactive museum walks, hands-on workshops and self-led activities that allow pupils to experience the sights, sounds and stories of the British motor industry.
 This is all while engaging in a fun learning programme linked to the National Curriculum.

 There’s a coach drop-off point outside the museum entrance, accessible toilets and dedicated learning spaces, including a lunch area.

 Founded by former teachers, Halsbury Travel specialises in tailor-made tours for schools designed to inspire.

-You can travel to any number of far-flung destinations, including India, Sri Lanka, Vietnam and China, where your students will experience exotic landscapes and ancient, rich cultures.
+You can travel to any number of far-flung destinations.
+These include India, Sri Lanka, Vietnam and China.
+Here your students will experience exotic landscapes and ancient, rich cultures.

 Galina International Study Tours

 Established in 1989, Galina is an independent, family-run tour operator providing curriculum-relevant primary and secondary school trips to destinations in the UK and Europe.